Skip to main content

 2BDTF9G Washington, United States.
 09th Apr, 2020.
 A volunteer packs a box of food to be distributed to people in need at the Capital Area Food Bank on Thursday, April 9, 2020 in Washington, DC.
 The Capital Area Food Bank provides over 30 million meals per year with its non-profit partners in D.C., Maryland and Virginia.
 Since the COVID-19 pandemic food banks around the country have seen an uptick in demand as unemployment has surged around the country.
 Photo by Kevin Dietsch/UPI Credit: UPI/Alamy Live News

-A first-of-its-kind survey of food insecurity in the Washington, DC metropolitan region
+Tracking the impact of food insecurity in the Washington, DC, metropolitan region

 • Client